My Glitched Jolteon

 Back then, I mainly just grieved my lost partner.
 The glitch only mattered because it had made him special.
 But years later, by the time I had a degree in computer science and had personally dug into some of the games' programming, my thoughts began to wander back to my Jolteon.
 Glitches in video games aren't just something being weird at random by magic: there had to be a concrete explanation for what was happening there.
 And yet, in all those years since, as fans discovered and documented everything from exactly why Missingno. has the stats it does to ways to completely break the game and make it blissfully execute arbitrary code, I had never, ever seen another person describe the same glitch that had happened with my Jolteon or anything like it.
 I knew it was real - it wasn't something that'd happened once that I could have been dreaming or imagining, but something that had happened consistently, every time - but now I didn't have that save anymore to verify it, or even so much as a video of it (video recording devices weren't anywhere near as ubiquitous back in the early 2000s as they are today).

 I burned with curiosity: what was actually wrong with my Jolteon?
 Why would it cause these weirdly specific effects?
-I made a post about it on my Tumblr in 2015, and at some point I went and dug through the pret disassembly of the Pokémon status screen code (effectively a recreation of what the the original source code might have looked like, based on the published cartridge, that functions identically to the real thing), just to see if anything stuck out to me that might explain it.
+I made a post about it on my Tumblr in 2015, and at some point I went and dug through the pret disassembly of the Pokémon status screen code (effectively a cleanup of the game code that's on the official cartridge, made to be a bit more human-readable like the original source code would have been), just to see if anything stuck out to me that might explain it.
 But nothing really did, and I ended up giving up on that line of inquiry and moving on to other things.

 Investigating the Glitch

 Eventually, in early 2024, I happened to go on a big nostalgia binge about the first-generation games and their glitches, and once again I thought of Jolteon, this time from a slightly different angle.
 Since the glitch happened consistently to Jolteon and only Jolteon, there had to be something unusual in Jolteon's data structure.
-Pokémon data structures in the Game Boy games were simple, small pieces of data, just 64 bytes total per Pokémon, with each of those bytes designated to hold a particular piece of information about that Pokémon: stuff like current stats, IVs, stat experience, species, moves, nickname, ID number and original trainer.
+Pokémon data structures in the Game Boy games were simple, small pieces of data, just 64 bytes total per Pokémon, where one byte is a sequence of eight bits (zeroes or ones).
+Each of those bytes is designated to hold a particular piece of information about that Pokémon: stuff like current stats, IVs, stat experience, species, moves, nickname, ID number and original trainer.
 Something must have happened to one or more of those bytes, somehow - something that had caused this, but hadn't caused anything else weird.

 And how could something have happened to my Jolteon that seemingly had never happened to anyone else's Pokémon, as far as I'd heard anywhere on the internet, in the twenty-plus years since?
 It probably wasn't some kind of thing I'd inadvertently done in-game to cause it - I'd never toyed around with memory corruption or anything of the like, and if it had just been something I'd done by accident during normal gameplay, surely other people would have bumped into and described this issue over the years.
 Instead, my thoughts began to drift to a rare kind of glitch, where a cell in a memory chip erroneously flips from 0 to 1 or vice versa due to one-off hardware interactions, such as from charged particles set off by cosmic rays.
 What if what had happened to my Jolteon was unique because it really was caused by a one in a million sort of event - something like a charged particle that happened to hit the bit of memory storing the Pokémon on my PC in just the right place?